-Mullet Ba g Limits & Closures Striped and S Silver Mullet Area Regional Bag Limits and Closures Statewide Harvest is prohibited seaward of the 3-mile line (Gulf and Atlantic) and seawar d of the Everglades National Park line in Florida Bay.
-Statewide Weekend Closure - July 1 - Jan.
+Mullet Bag Limits & Closures Striped and Silver Mullet Area Regional Bag Limits and Closures Statewide Harvest is prohibited seaward of the 3-mile line (Gulf and Atlantic) and seaward of the Everglades National Park line in Florida Bay.
+Statewide tewide Weekend Closure - July 1 - Jan.
 31 commercial harvest prohibited 12:01 a.m.
-Sa recreational bag limit during the weekend closure may not be sold or purchase Striped Mul let Only Area Regional Bag Limits and Closures (Smack's Bayou (Tampa Bay) - Riveria Bay and Bayou Grande (Papy's Bayou), Placido Bayou ı), Snell Isle Harbour, and Coffee Pot Bayou, areas and certain connecting areas And areas of Tampa Bay between the municipal pier head to just north of the Weedon Island Oct 1 - Jan.
+Sat. morning to 12:01 a.m.
+Mon. morning.
+Mullet harvested under the recreational bag limit during the weekend closure may not be sold or purchased.
+Striped Mulle et Only Area Regional Bag Limits and Closures Pinellas County (Tampa Bay) - Riveria Bay and Bayou Grande (Papy's Bayou), Placido Bayou (Smack's Bayou), Snell Isle Harbour, and Coffee Pot Bayou, areas and certain connecting areas of Tampa Bay.
+And areas of Tampa Bay between the municipal pier head to just north of the southern tip of Weedon Island Oct 1 - Jan.
 31 - 5 mullet per person or per vessel per day, whichever is more restrictive.
-Manatee Count y - Manatee River upstream of a line from the eastern side of the mouth of Nov.
+Manatee County - Manatee River upstream of a line from the eastern side of the mouth of Warner's Bayou northeasterly to the eastern side of the mouth of Tierra Ciea Cutoff Nov.
 1 - Jan.
-31 - 50 mullet per person per day or per vessel, whichever is northeasterly to the eastern side of the mouth of Tierra Clea Cutoff more restrictive. through the no ty - Peace River upstream of a line from Mangrove Point running northwesterly rtheastern most point of Locust Point to the shoreline in the body of water known off.
+31 - 50 mullet per person per day or per vessel, whichever is more restrictive.
+Charlotte County - Peace River upstream of a line from Mangrove Point running northwesterly through the northeastern most point of Locust Point to the shoreline in the body of water known as Myakka Cutoff.
 Coral Creek upstream of its mouth on Gasparilla Sound Nov.
 1 - Jan.
-31 - 50 mullet per person or per vessel per day, whichever is more restrictive. hanna a contra de la contra del la The state of the s New 1 through a had at Faharan a classed stability ( man to G and Baccación) Charlotte Coun ty - Punta Gorda area Nov.
+31 - 50 mullet per person or per vessel per day, whichever is more restrictive.
+Charlotte County - Punta Gorda area Nov.
 1 thru the end of February, closed nightly 6 p.m. to 6 a.m.
-Possession is prohibited during the nightly closure.
-Refer to offici al area descriptions in the Mullet Rule.
-Silver Mulle t Only Area Regional Bag Limits and Closures All Atlantic wat ters north of the Dade/Monroe County line During February, commercial harvest prohibited.
+Possession prohibited during the nightly closure.
+Refer to official Refer to official area descriptions in the Mullet Rule.
+Silver Mullet Only Area Regional Bag Limits and Closures All Atlantic waters north of the Dade/Monroe County line During February, commercial harvest prohibited.